 - i.
-Assessment of these outcomes will use an exam administered in Geog 381L, which is required of all undergraduate majors.
-This exam will be embedded in the regular grade structure of Geog 381L to provide a standard performance incentive. - ii.
+The capstone course is typically organized around student development and completion of a senior research project, which is presented in both oral and written formats at the end of the course.
+The project will be considered as evidence of learning in the assessment of all three of these outcomes.
+Each semester, the Geog 471 instructor will assign an applied research project that will be oriented toward a geographic inquiry that can be answered via core methods in geographic analysis.
+This research assignment will be embedded in the regular grade structure of Geog 471 to provide a standard performance incentive. - ii.
 Both B.S. and B.A. students will be evaluated using this measurement process, and assessment results will not differentiate B.S. and B.A. students. - iii.
 This is a direct measurement. - iv.
-The program performance target for these outcomes is defined as correct answers given by 75% of students for each test question, which will be evaluated independently.
+The program performance target for these outcomes is defined as "acceptable" or better performance by 75% of students in Geog 471.
+The standards for "acceptable" are outlined in the attached rubric #1, which will be given to students in advance.